apekshadhage/Documentation_FORAWS/as400_gateway_for_aws_user_guide.md

    **Steps to create VPC**

-   Click on Services&rarr;VPC&rarr;your VPCs&rarr;click on Create VPC &rarr;give name as MyVPC and select CIDR block as 10.0.0.0/16 and click on create VPC button.
+   Click on Services&rarr;VPC&rarr;your VPCs&rarr;click on Create VPC &rarr;give name (MyVPC) and select CIDR block as 10.0.0.0/16 and click on create VPC button.

-   You successfully created vpc-0b91b185302d79fea / MyVPC
+   Now you should able to see success message as created vpc-0b91b185302d79fea / MyVPC

    **Steps to create Subnet**